4wayhandshake/4wayhandshake.github.io/content/walkthrough/openadmin.md

 ![credential reuse](credential%20reuse.png)

-:grin: NICE!
-Thank you, ninjawarrior :crossed_swords:
+😁 NICE!
+Thank you, ninjawarrior ⚔️

 Now  that I'm logged in as ``jimmy``, I can read the directory ``/var/www/internal`` that I was locked out of as ``www-data``.
 Let's see how that login form works: